dvcarrillo/napakalaki/README.md

 # :mahjong: Napakalaki :mahjong:
-## A card game with UI based on Munchkin
+## The card game everyone has played

 *We are currently developing this game...*